Forgive for Love

 The course teaches us about mindfulness and how to be consciously awake in our lives, with each other, without the judgment, criticism and the “us against them” concepts.

 This month’s June theme is on Integrity as a Path to Awaken Joy.
-In Buddhist teachings integrity is considered one of the most effective ways to create the conditions for joy to arise.
-The Buddha made a very clear connection between integrity and joy:
+Integrity is considered one of the most effective ways to create the conditions for joy to arise.
+The connection between integrity and joy:

 For one who leads a virtuous life,